Viator Reservation System API (1.0)

 Real-time Availability API

-In contrast, when the Availability API is employed with a date range, it's purposed to determine bulk future availability.
-This information is saved within Viator's systems, enabling the caching of availability data.
-This cached data proves essential under circumstances where the supplier's system can't be accessed for real-time availability checks (for instance, due to a communication line disruption).
+In contrast, when the Availability API is used with a date range, its aim is to determine future availability.
+This data is stored within Viator's systems, allowing for caching of availability information.
+This cached data is crucial in situations where the reservation system cannot be accessed for real-time availability checks (e.g., due to a communication line disruption).

-2. The traveler selects a product option and adds the product with the selected product option to their shopping cart
+1. Product option selection and adding to Cart: After the traveler selects a product option and adds the product to their shopping cart.

-• The request will include StartDate, SupplierProductCode, TravellerMix, TourOptions and AvailabilityHold
+• Requests include: StartDate, SupplierProductCode, TravellerMix, TourOptions, and AvailabilityHold.

 Request Body schema: